 The facility is not able to meet its NPDES permit for a significant portion of the year.
 It cannot meet its ammonia limit for four months in the cold weather months requiring hauling of influent flow to avoid discharge.
-It cannot meet temperature limits in the summer months during which time on-site irrigation is performed.
+It cannot meet temperature limits in the summer months during which time onsite irrigation is performed.
+Currently, compliance is achieved in the winter months by hauling influent to a WES manhole for conveyance to the Willamette Facilities (Kellogg Creek and Tri-City WRRFs).
+In the summer months, compliance is achieved by irrigating the Boring WRRF property with a portion of the effluent.
 A Facilities Plan was prepared for the facility, and recommends the facility be converted to a pump station to convey flow to another facility for treatment.
 A preliminary design was prepared.
 The cost estimate for the recommended plan increased to the point that the project was postponed until additional funding sources can be secured or to a later date that will be more feasible.
+Until then, WES will continue with the current program of hauling in the winter months and irrigating in summer months to achieve compliance.